zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 ### Making Previous quarter sales data as read-only

-In the financial services or retail sector, you can set the last quarter's sales data as read-only, and the rest of the data can allow read and write DML operations.
+In the financial services or retail sector, you can set the last quarter's sales data as read-only, and the rest of the data can allow read and write DML operations. setting the partition as read-only can be a precautionary measure to avoid accidental data updating or deleting.

 ### Features